sourcegraph/src-cli/README.md

 ## Installation

-Latest versions of the src CLI are available on the [releases tab on GitHub](https://github.com/sourcegraph/src-cli/releases) and through Sourcegraph.com (see commands below).
-If the latest version does not work for you, consider using the version compatible with your Sourcegraph instance.
+Binary downloads are available on the [releases tab](https://github.com/sourcegraph/src-cli/releases), and through Sourcegraph.com. _If the latest version does not work for you,_ consider using the version compatible with your Sourcegraph instance instead.

 ### Installation: Mac OS